kennysmithed/oels2021lot/oels_practical_pre.md

 ### Problem connecting to the jspsychks server

-Remember, the server isn;t open until January - I will send you your login details when it becomes available.
+Remember, the server isn't open until January - I will send you your login details when it becomes available.

-Check that you are selecting SFTP in the cyberduck dropdown menu - i.e. for me it looks like the picture below.
+Check that you are selecting SFTP in the cyberduck dropdown menu - i.e. for me it looks like the picture below (but you will be using the jspsychks server instead).
 If you get the error "Connection failed.
 Connection timed out:connect.
 The connection attempt was rejected.
 The server may be down or your network may not be properly configured" this is probably the problem.

 ![cuberduck window](images/cyberduck.png)

 ### Where do I put my Hello World code on the server?

-For the hello world demo, you can just run the code on your own computer - but if you want to test it on the server, you need to copy your code into your public_html folder on jspsychks server.
+For the hello world demo, you can just run the code on your own computer, by opening the experiment.html file in a browser.
+But if you want to test it on the server, you need to copy your code into your public_html folder on jspsychks server.
 You want a folder called e.g. "hello" which contains experiment.html and the jspsych folder, e.g. something like this:

 ![cuberduck window](images/hello_directory_structure.png)